philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 Many developers will stop event propagation because they've called `preventDefault` and think that subsequent event handlers should no longer apply.
 But this usually isn't the case.

 Consider the Bootstrap and Rails example shown above. `data-remote` link handlers prevent default because they need to make an AJAX request instead of navigating to the link address.
-But clearly that doesn't mean an open Bootstrap dropdown shouldn't close when that link is clicked.
+But clearly that doesn't mean an open Bootstrap dropdown shouldn't close when a `data-remote` link is clicked.

 About a year ago I thought it would be valuable to create an event handling library that, instead of ever stopping propagation, would simply mark certain events as "handled".
 This would allow handlers registered farther up the DOM to inspect the event and, based on whether or not it had been "handled", determine if any further action was needed.